maria-neto/devops-23-24-JPE-1231842/CA4-Part1/README.md

 ## Building the Docker Image for the Chat Server (Version 1)

-To build the Docker image, the Dockerfile must be created.
+In order to build the Docker image, a Dockerfile must be created.
 The Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 The Dockerfile used in the first version of this assignment, where the chat server is built directly inside the Docker image, is shown below: